juliano/juliano.github.io/_posts/2019-11-18-contributing-to-quill-a-pairing-session.md

 ![](/assets/images/pairing.jpg){: .align-right}

 Think about it as a proper pairing session, where I am talking directly to you, speaking my mind.
-Sometimes it can feel like I am jumping around the code way to easily, but this is natural in a pairing session where one person has more experience that the other.
+Sometimes it can feel like I am jumping around the code way too easily, but this is natural in a pairing session where one person has more experience that the other.
 And don't be ashamed, express your opinions and suggestions in the comments.

 ## Getting started